NTUgEEk/Lectures/README.md

-NTUgEEk Lectures
+#NTUgEEk Lectures
 ================
+##For Editors
+Remember to download the submodule
+`git submodule init
+git submodule update`

-Please use UTF8 encoding
+And please use UTF8 encoding
+`se enc=utf8` in vim

+##For Readers
+The website is at [ntugeek.github.io/Lectures/]